greenelab/covid19-review/README.md

 This project operates under a code of conduct.
 Participating in the project in any way (issues, pull requests, gitter, or other media) indicates that you agree that you will follow the [code of conduct](CODE_OF_CONDUCT.md).
 We take this very seriously.
-If you have any issues with harassment or with anyone violating the code of conduct, please seek out one of the project organizers (@rando2 or @cgreene).
+If you experience harassment or notice violations of the code of conduct, please raise the issue to one of the project organizers (@rando2 or @cgreene).

 ## Project Description
 <!-- usage note: edit this section. -->